Frequently Asked Questions

 For the Grade 3-4 Campeones league, there will be two weeks of games where players are not yet assigned to teams.
 During these 2 weeks, the players will play much like the Academy, and coaches will assess player skills and then work to form teams that are balanced with the goal of avoiding lopsided scores during the 8-week season.

 For Travel Teams (grades 4-12), our main goal is to place players on teams with players of similar technical ability and to place those teams in a Boston Area Youth Soccer (BAYS) League division where they play against teams at a similar skill level.
 While there will always be a range of ability on any given team, the goal is for that range to be as narrow as possible.
 The Spring Skills Assessment is used to help determine where players' development levels are from year to year.
 Other considerations for travel teams may include the size of a given age/gender cohort, the distribution of players across the grade levels of the cohort, available volunteer coaches, and game day travel needs.
-"Friend requests" are generally not considered.
+Requests to play with particular friends or with a particular coach are generally not considered.

 Can players switch teams?